VU-BEAM-Lab/GENRE/README.md

 mexcuda GEN_GPU_double_precision.cu -L/usr/local/cuda-10.0/lib64
 ```

 Note that there might be differences in your path compared to the one shown above, such as in regards to the version of the CUDA toolkit that is being used.
-In addition, if desired, the ```-v``` flag can be included at the end of each command to display compilation details.
+In addition, if desired, the ```-v``` flag can be included at the end of each mexcuda command to display compilation details.
 If the compilation process is successful, then it will display a success message for each compilation in the command prompt.
 In addition, a compiled MEX-file will appear in each folder.
 The compilation is process is important, and it is recommended to recompile any time a different release of MATLAB is utilized.

 ## Interface